 This guide is designed for experienced users who want to push the boundaries of Meshy AI and achieve highly specific, creative, and polished 3D models.
-Beyond the basics, advanced prompt engineering involves using a structured approach to leverage complex keywords, negative prompts, and detailed artistic styles.
+Advanced prompt engineering involves using a structured approach to leverage complex keywords and detailed artistic styles to get consistently great results.

 The In's and Out's of an Advanced Prompt